 Old colorful colonial buildings with an old Classic American car driving past

-Picture yourself cruising down the Malecรณn in a candy-colored vintage Chevy, the salty Caribbean breeze in your hair, while the rhythms of son cubano drift from a nearby cafรฉ.
+Picture yourself cruising down the Malecón in a candy-colored vintage Chevy, the salty Caribbean breeze in your hair, while the rhythms of son cubano drift from a nearby café.

 If Cuba’s capital is on your list, this is probably what will pop into your mind when you plan your travels.
-And after being based in Havana for more than two years, I can tell you that you should definitely experience all that.
+As an avid solo female traveler, I have been based in Havana for the best part of two years, and I can tell you that you should definitely experience all that.

-However, before traveling to Cuba, I urge you to extensively research all the fascinating things Havana and Cuba can offer you and look beyond the veil of the instant vibrant magic.
+However, before traveling to Cuba, I urge you to extensively research all the fascinating things Havana can offer you and look beyond the veil of the instant vibrant magic.

 A Day In Havana: Your Perfect Havana Itinerary